 Greek (OCR)

 If you have enjoyed studying GCSE Greek, you can continue your study of the ancient Greek world to A level.
 You can study A level Greek without Latin if you choose.
 The ancient Greek world is distinctive for its extraordinary outpouring of literature, art and ideas in a relatively short period of time.
-During the course you will consolidate and build your knowledge of the language and through this the literature, values and culture of the ancient Greeks.
+During the course, you will consolidate and build your knowledge of the language and through this the literature, values and culture of the ancient Greeks.

 The course gives fascinating insight, through the actual words of the Greeks themselves, into their intellectual and creative achievements, as well as their philosophies of life.
-Part of its fascination is how at one moment the ancient Greeks can seem so closely akin to us, yet at the next shockingly different, and the lessons this can teach us about what it means to be human.
+Part of its fascination is how, at one moment, the ancient Greeks can seem so closely akin to us, yet at the next shockingly different, and the lessons this can teach us about what it means to be human.
 The influence of ancient Greek literature has echoed down the centuries and its power to stir, warn, shock and comfort us remains undiminished.
 Studying Greek at this level is fun and exciting and challenges the way you see the world, express yourselves and think.

 Topics studied